 What's more, we also have a guide to the 20 most common medical conditions which affect older people, if you or a loved one has any other health problems.

-If you have just received a dementia diagnosis, or you know someone who has, then it’s worth considering a Lifeline alarm.
+If you have just received a dementia diagnosis, or you know someone who has, then it's worth considering a personal alarm from Lifeline24.
 For further information on our personal alarm service, please speak to one of our friendly advisers on 0800 999 0400.
 Alternatively, complete our Contact Us form and we will get back to you as soon as possible.

 You can read this comprehensive guide to the personal alarm in order to find out more.